michael-montana/michael-montana/README.md

 - 👋 Hi, I’m Michael, also known as @michael-montana
 - 👀 I’m passionate about **cloud technology**, specifically **Microsoft Azure**, and I have a deep love for **PowerShell scripting** and automation.
-- 🌱 I’m currently improving my **PowerShell scripting skills** for Azure automation and monitoring.
+- 🌱 I’m currently improving my **Python scripting skills** for Azure automation.
 - 💼 I work as a **Cloud Consultant**, helping companies with **digital transformation** by leveraging **Microsoft Azure** services.
 - 💻 My recent projects include:
-  - A **PowerShell project** for requesting Access Tokens via Microsoft Graph API for EntraID, Azure, and Partner Center.
+  - **OAuth-Tokencopter3000**: A PowerShell-based tool that simplifies issuing Microsoft Identity Tokens.
+It makes REST API requests to the Microsoft Identity Provider and delivers tokens for various resources—a token vending machine for easy token issuing.
+  - **OrbitalVision**: A Python-powered tool utilizing the Microsoft Planetary Computer API to download and visualize high-resolution satellite imagery.
+It supports Sentinel-2 and Landsat collections for exploring Earth from above.
-  - **EagleEye-PowerShell-Insights**, a PowerShell monitoring tool integrated with Azure Application Insights to track and visualize script performance.
+  - **EagleEye-PowerShell-Insights**: A PowerShell monitoring tool that integrates with Azure Application Insights.
+It provides real-time tracking and visualization of script performance with neural network-style mapping for better debugging and analysis.
+  - **AzureOpenAI-SpaceGen-Py**: A Python and Blender 3D modeling project that integrates Azure OpenAI to generate Python scripts for space-themed 3D models.
 - 💞️ I’m looking to collaborate on **Azure automation projects** and **open-source initiatives** related to cloud computing.
 - 📫 How to reach me: You can contact me via [LinkedIn](https://www.linkedin.com/in/m-montana) or [GitHub Issues](https://github.com/michael-montana)
 - 😄 Pronouns: He/Him